jeffreycwitt/pl399/docs/11-hypertext-1.md

 <div class="discussion" markdown="1">

-<span class="respond"> Why is Barthes concerned with the idea of an author?
-What does the author is or should be dead?
+<span class="respond"> Why is Barthes concerned with the idea of an "author"?
+What does he think the "author" is (or should) be dead?

 <span class="respond"> If you had to summarize this article in one sentence, how would you describe Barthes' central message or thesis?

+(Note that I've added several question annotations to the text itself; please consider these questions as you read.)
 </div>

 ## Foucault